 If you ordinarily brush or scrape your tongue, please do not do so prior to your first (or any) acupuncture visit–the quality of tongue coating is an important part of diagnosis in Chinese medicine.

 It is optimal to be neither too full nor too empty for acupuncture treatment; if you’ve not eaten recently, it may be helpful to have a snack of some kind before your session.

 Please do not use alcohol, cannabis, or other non-prescribed mood-altering substances for a minimum of 12 hours prior to your appointment.

 Dreams can be an important guide for your healing process, and the dreams you have around the time you begin your sessions can be particularly helpful.
 Therefore, if you wish, please note any dreams you have in the days immediately preceding your first visit, and especially any dreams you have on the morning of your appointment.

-Please download and complete the four intake forms on the forms page, and bring them to your initial visit along with insurance cards for any coverage you would like us to bill for you.
-If you have any questions, or any difficulty with the forms, please let me know–I would be happy to email them to you, or to have them available for you if you prefer to come in early to fill them out before your appointment.
+Please download and complete the intake forms on the forms page, and bring them to your initial visit along with insurance cards for any coverage you would like us to bill for you.
+If you have any questions, or any difficulty with the forms, please let us know–we would be happy to email them to you, or to have them available for you if you prefer to come in early to fill them out before your appointment.